Maximilianos/maxpanas.com/notes.md

 - Contact Form
   - Add honeypot to email sender to reduce spam
-  - Add server side cool-off limiter for multiple submissions
+  - Add server side cool-off rate limiter for multiple submissions
+  - Use a better service to send emails to me (?)
 - Archive
   - Add Archive page to make it easier for people to find articles (?)
   - Display placeholders for Teasers in Archive component to make archive